SAP-samples/teched2024-XP280/exercises/ex4/README.md

    }
    ```

-   We provided the parameters based on our variables as well as with ID of the subaccount `btp_subaccount.sa_build.id` which we get returned from the corresponding resource.
+   As in the previous exercise We provided the parameters based on our variables and the ID of the subaccount `btp_subaccount.sa_build.id`.
 Safe your changes.

-1. As a final step we propagate the output of the module via the outputs of our configuration.
+1. As final step we propagate the output of the module via the outputs of our configuration.
 Open the `outputs.tf` file and add the following code:

    ```terraform
    output "url_sap_build_process_automation" {